Skip to main content

 Children

-The children directive allows us to capture and manage multiple child nodes within a specific element.
+The children directive enables you to capture and manage multiple child nodes within a specific element.
 This is useful when you want to work with all child elements under a certain parent node inside your component.

-In this example, we’ll modify <my-button> to capture any child elements placed inside it, using the children directive to get all child nodes within the <div> container.
+The example below modifies <my-button> to capture any child elements placed inside it.
+The children directive gets all child nodes within the <div> container.

 import { GenesisElement, customElement, html, children, observable } from "@genesislcap/web-core";